auth0/docs/articles/connections/social/baidu.md

 # Connect your app to Baidu

-To configure a Baidu OAuth2 connection, you will need to register your Auth0 tenant on their [integration portal](https://developer.baidu.com/dev).
+To configure a Baidu OAuth2 connection, you will need to register your Auth0 domain on their [integration portal](https://developer.baidu.com/dev).

 ## 1. Log into the integration portal and register a new App: